Luchador/GUD/tools/geditor/docs/CLOUD_PREVIEW.md

 behind level geometry without writing depth or changing triangle statistics.
 It does not preview water, weather or the exact N64 filtering.

-Cloud metadata is read from the base ROM's existing `ENVT` records.
-Project reopen and rebase refresh it automatically; no project or ROM format change is needed.
+Cloud metadata starts with the base ROM's existing `ENVT` records and includes project overrides from **Level Settings > Environment**.
+Project reopen and rebase refresh the effective settings automatically.
 Missing cloud images or unsupported settings leave the solid sky background in place.
 The image bank mapping follows `s_skywaterimages` in `assets/oddtextures.c`.